2017 Guest Instructor

 Regular Instructors and Workshop Founders

 Mike Brotherton teaches astronomy at all levels at the University of Wyoming and conducts research specializing in observational investigations of quasars.
-He uses a variety of ground and space-based telescopes including the Hubble Space Telescope, Keck Observatory, the Very Large Array, the Chandra X-ray Observatory, WIRO, the Wyoming Infrared Observatory, and Kitt Peak National Observatory (as pictured working with a spectrograph at their 4-meter telescope).
+He uses a variety of ground and space-based telescopes including the Hubble Space Telescope, Keck Observatory, the Very Large Array, the Chandra X-ray Observatory, the Wyoming Infrared Observatory (WIRO), and Kitt Peak National Observatory (as pictured working with a spectrograph at their 4-meter telescope).
 He has sold a variety of short fiction to magazines and anthologies, and is a graduate of the Clarion West workshop.
 His first novel Star Dragon was published by Tor Books in 2003 to excellent reviews, made the Locus Recommended Reading List, and was a finalist for the John W. Campbell Award for best science fiction novel of the year.
 A second hard science fiction novel, Spider Star, was published in 2008.
+He has also edited the anthologies Diamonds in the Sky and Science Fiction by Scientists, and, with Jody Lynn Nye, co-edited the collection Launch Pad.
 He lives in Laramie, Wyoming with his fierce cat, Sita.

 Jim D. Verley has recently completed his PhD in Curriculum and Instruction at the University of Wyoming.
 He has years of experience teaching astronomy in a hands-on laboratory setting.
 Some of his current research focuses on effective teaching at the university/college level and cross-disciplinary teaching through science and literature.
 His eclectic career includes roughneck in the Wyoming oil patch, hospital Marketing Director, Secondary and Elementary Science and Math Methods faculty, Director of Cultural Outreach and perhaps most difficult, editing short stories for seventh and eighth-grade girls, many of whom had cats.
 Jim and his wife Patty have three children, Jason, Elise, and Eleanor, in addition to a beagle, Abbey, and a bichon, Coco.
 He does not have a cat.